Core Defences Mechanism in Web Applications

 - Authentication –

 Username and password mechanism to check validity of user or anonymous user is the basic one.
-Now days, even more advanced mechanisms like two step verification are also implemented.
+Nowadays, even more advanced mechanisms like two step verification are also implemented.
 So, hackers are always check these mechanism to defects.Brute force is the most common one.
 Limitations and input validations must be applied to these inputs to protect the basic functionality of the application.

 - Session management –